-Carrying a passenger under the age of 12 on this TRV.
+POTENTIAL HAZARD Carrying a passenger under the age of 12 on a TRV.

-Could cause an accident, resulting in injury or death to you and/or your passenger.
+WHAT CAN HAPPEN Could cause an accident, resulting in severe injury or death to you and/or your passenger.

-Never carry a passenger under the age of 12.
+HOW TO AVOID THE HAZARD Never carry a passenger under the age of 12.
 The passenger must allow the operator to shift positions as needed during operation, must always keep feet on the footrests, and must always keep hands on handholds.